giovannibass/DNS_Server_Configuration/dns_server_configuration/intro_to_dns.md

 www     IN  A       192.168.1.10
 ```

+If you've never seen a zone file before this can look like a lot.
+The most important thing to know are TTL (Time-to-live) which determmines how long DNS records are cached in devices before that device reaches out to the server for an update.
+In the example above that would be once every 86400 seconds (24 hours).

+**Wouldn't updating the records every few seconds be more accurate?** Yes, but in return everything would be much slower since the checks are being ran more frequently.
+DNS records don't change that often.

+To learn about SOA (Start of Authority) and more, visit this resource from [Cloudfare](https://www.cloudflare.com/learning/dns/glossary/dns-zone/)

 4. Add a zone declaration in the BIND confiugration file.
 ```bash
    zone "[DOMAIN_NAME]" IN {